crate/cratedb-toolkit/doc/cfr/systable.md

 version, the toolkit version, and an ISO 8601 timestamp with a UTC offset, so a bundle can be lined up against server logs.
-It also accounts for everything that is not in the bundle: `schema_failures` for tables whose `.sql` file is missing, `data_failures` for tables whose data could not be read, `definition_failures` for definitions that could not be captured, `data_skipped` for tables whose data is deliberately not collected, and `redactions` for values that were blanked out.
+It also accounts for everything that is not in the bundle: `schema_failures` for tables whose `.sql` file is missing, `data_failures` for tables whose data could not be read, `data_partial` for tables whose data arrived incomplete, `definition_failures` for definitions that could not be captured, `data_skipped` for tables whose data is deliberately not collected, `log_limit` for how many log entries were collected, and `redactions` for values that were blanked out.

 ## What the bundle contains